quasarframework/quasar/docs/src/pages/quasar-cli/developing-mobile-apps/publishing-to-store.md

 ---
 title: Publishing to Store
+desc: How to publish a Quasar hybrid mobile app to Google Play Store and to Apple App Store.
 ---

 So, you've finished working on your Mobile App.
 Now it's time to deploy it.
 Let's learn how.